Footloose (band): Career

 The single, "Leaving For Maui" bw "Dancing Feelin'" was released in Canada on Mustard M-123 in 1979.
 It was released in the US on Hilltak PW 7905.

 For the week ending September 8, 1979, the record was getting played on Keith James' show at CHED Edmonton, Rosalie Trombley's show at CKLW Windsor, and Don Stevens' show at CKLG Vancouver.
-By September 24th, it was also a chart at CKY Winnipeg.
+By September 24, it was also a chart at CKY Winnipeg.

-By December 8th, Record World had it as "Single Pick".
+By December 8, Record World had it as "Single Pick".
 The reviewer mentioned the smooth pop vocals and classy arrangements and even compared them with an early Hall & Oates.
 The song eventually made the Canadian Top 10, staying in the charts for six weeks.
+In Canada's RPM Magazine it reached #74.

+"Time Is Right" reached #1 on RPM's Adult Oriented CanCon chart, March 21, 1981.

 In 1981, Tim Feehan left the group to become a solo artist.
 He was replaced by Doug Riley.
 His solo album Sneak Preview was released on Mustard M 1004.
 Feehan would also do a duet with Canadian singer, Vicky Moss who he met in Hawaii while with the band.

 Later years

-The album was re-released by Cool Sound, Inc. on 10 December, 2001.
+The album was re-released by Cool Sound, Inc. on 10 December 2001.

 It was reissued again by Super Oldies in 2017.
 Containing work from 1979-1983, it included the album which was taken from the original master tapes.
 It also included four bonus tracks.
 Two on the bonus tracks, "Dream Come True" and "Caroline" were previously unreleased, featuring Doug Riley on vocals.